true-async/php-true-async-rfc/basic.md

-The `connectionHandler` doesn't worry if the lifetimes of the `connectionLimiter` or `connectionChecker` coroutines exceed the lifetime of the main coroutine handling the request, because it is guaranteed to call `$limiterScope->cancel()` when the main coroutine finishes.
+The `connectionHandler` doesn't worry if the lifetimes of the `connectionLimiter` or `connectionChecker` coroutines exceed the lifetime of the main coroutine handling the request, because it is guaranteed to call `$scope->cancel()` when the main coroutine finishes.

-`$limiterScope` is used to explicitly define a group of coroutines that should be cancelled when the request is completed.
+`$limiterScope` is used to explicitly define a child-group of coroutines that should be cancelled when the request is completed.
 This approach minimizes errors.

 On the other hand, if the server receives a shutdown signal,